beingzeroin/ace-system-design/todo-bz/readme.txt

 Steps to Configure Project
     1. Download this project.
-    2. Browser to Root Directory of project using cmd prompt
+    2. Browse to Root Directory of project using cmd prompt
     3. Run npm install